What is Ecstasy?

 There are multiple levels of care in ecstasy addiction treatment depending on the severity of the problem.
 Users who are mixing substances or have a serious problem tend to start with medically-supervised drug detox.
 Those who don’t require detox services usually move straight into inpatient rehab.

 What are the different levels of care for treating ecstasy addiction?

 Medically-supervised drug detox is the first stop for people with severe drug and alcohol problems.
 Individuals who can’t stop drinking or using without experiencing withdrawal symptoms should start at this level.
 Other levels of care won’t be effective until all drugs and alcohol are cleared from the person’s system.
-Drug detox provides medical supervision to ensure safety throughout the detox process, sometimes with the help of medications when necessary.
+Drug detox provides medical supervision to ensure safety throughout the detox process, sometimes with the help of

 Inpatient rehab is a residential level of care that provides safe, supportive treatment for acute addiction problems.
 Clients receive a variety of services that teach them to live life without needing to use alcohol or drugs.
 Individual counseling, group therapy, activities, and 12-step groups are some of the many components of inpatient rehab.